A data-driven approach to beating SAA out-of-sample: Out-of-sample expected reward

 and $\pi$ is given by \eqref{eq:pop_pi}. \end{proposition}

+It is worth reiterating the origins of each term in $\rho$.
+The first is the change in the expected reward \eqref{eq:DRO-exp1} that results from the change to the mean of the SAA solution, while the second is the change in the Jensen gap that results from the change in the variance of the solution.
+The last term is the change in the Jensen gap resulting from a change in the curvature of the objective function due to the DRO/DOO bias \eqref{eq:DRO-exp2}.
+When $f(x, Y)$ is concave but not linear, it is clear from \eqref{eq:rho} that $\rho$ is unlikely to be zero, except in pathological cases.

-The following result is an immediate consequence of Proposition \ref{prop:out-of-sample reward}. \begin{theorem} Suppose that the assumptions of Proposition \ref{prop:out-of-sample reward} hold.
-If $\rho\neq 0$, then $\delta$ can always be selected so that the expected reward under $x_n(\delta)$ exceeds that of the SAA optimizer out-of-sample
+The following result shows that it is always possible to select $\delta$ so that the out-of-sample expected reward under the DRO/DOO solution $x_n(\delta)$ exceeds that of $x_n(0)$ and provides an estimate of the size of the outperformance. \begin{theorem} Suppose that the assumptions of Proposition \ref{prop:out-of-sample reward} hold.
+If $\rho\neq 0$, then for $n$ sufficiently large, $\delta$ can always be selected so that the expected reward under $x_n(\delta)$ exceeds that of the SAA optimizer out-of-sample